cavan

 2. United Nations, 1966.

 In “Hunter-Gatherer/Farmer Exchange” (American Anthropologist, vol 80, 1978, page 349), Jean Treloggen Peterson, working in the remote Palanan region, stated “One cavan equals approximately 36.37 liters (2.12 bushels).”
-2.12 U.S. bushels is actually 74.7 liters, which agrees pretty closely with the cavan's usual value, but that leaves open the question of where the “36.37 liters” came from.
+2.12 U.S. bushels is actually 74.7 liters, which agrees pretty closely with the cavan's usual value, but that leaves open the question of what the “36.37 liters” represents.

 3. Nelkenbrecher (1890), page 608.